Scott's 50s Biography

 Table of Contents

-quick links to Scott's Bio sections
+quick links to "About Scott's INTRO to Bio sections"

 I. Benchmark Boundary